joelvh/FBAPI.js/README.md

          appId: "1234567"
      };

 FBAPI.js loads the Facebook SDK internally for you.
-No need for <div id="fb-root"></div> or loading all.js
+No need for adding the "fb-root" DIV tag required by the SDK or loading the [all.js](http://connect.facebook.net/en_US/all.js) library.

      FBAPI.init(config, function() {
          //this is a callback that fires when the Facebook SDK is loaded